-The City of Fridley has six commissions.
+The City of Fridley has five commissions.
 These groups of community volunteers help advise the City Council on important aspects of the city.

 Charter Commission: (Four-Year Term)